What is autism

 - An impairment of imaginative thought and inflexibility in thoughts and behaviours

-It is not currently understood what causes ASC and lots of research is being conducted to better understand how and why ASC develops.
-One thing that we know for definite about ASC is that it is not caused by a person’s upbringing, how they were parented or their social circumstances and is not any fault of their own that they have ASC.
-There is no ‘cure’ for ASC (and many would argue, no need for one).
-Instead, people with ASC develop coping strategies to better manage the social world around them.
+It is not currently understood what causes autism and lots of research is being conducted to better understand how and why autism develops.
+One thing that we know for definite about autism is that it is not caused by a person’s upbringing, how they were parented or their social circumstances and is not any fault of their own that they have autism.
+There is no ‘cure’ for autism (and many would argue, no need for one).
+Instead, individuals with autism develop coping strategies to better manage the social world around them.
 For example, common coping strategies include:

 - Developing a weekly routine – for example, Monday night is food shopping night, Tuesday night is visiting family night, and so on

 - Creating visual supports – such as making lists or schedules or drawing out a map of a place they are due to visit